Water Conservation

 The Village of Northbrook utilizes a beet juice/salt brine blend to pre-treat roads before snow falls, which contributes to less salt being used on roadways.
 When there is incoming significant snow or wintry weather, Village roads are pre-treated so that there is less snow and ice to be melted, resulting in about 30% reduction in road salt used.

 Did you know that you can do the same at home?
 Instead of using salt to remove snow or ice from your driveway or sidewalk, consider making your own salt brine to pre-treat your sidewalk or driveway.
-To learn how you can pre-treat your driveway or sidewalk with a salt brine, see graphics provided for residential usage and roadways courtesy of Jim Huff and Jeremy Reynolds, Environmental Quality Commission Chair.
+To learn how you can pre-treat your driveway or sidewalk with a salt brine, see graphics provided for residential usage and roadways courtesy of Jim Huff and Jeremy Reynolds, Sustainability Commission Chair.
 You may use a watering can for easy dispersal of the solution.